-Each participant MUST have a serviceable U.S. Coast Guard approved personal flotation device (PFD) Type I, III or V. One extra PFD must be carried for every 10 persons on the trip (i.e. a trip with 1 to 10 participants must have at least one extra PFD, and a trip with 11-20 participants must have at least two extra PFDs).
+Each participant MUST have a serviceable U.S. Coast Guard approved personal flotation device (PFD) Type I, Ill or V. One extra PFD must be carried for every 10 persons on the trip (i.e. a trip with 1 to 10 participants must have at least one extra PFD, and a trip with 11-20 participants must have at least two extra PFDs).
 These PFDs must be maintained in good and serviceable condition in compliance with the USCG standards AND MUST BE WORN AND FASTENED PROPERLY AT ALL TIMES WHILE ON THE RIVER.
-All PFDs must have a USCG approved label stating the PFD is designed for whitewater rafting, canoeing, rescue, sailing, paddling and/or kayaking.
-GENERAL BOATING, ACTION SPORTS, FISHING, AND SKI VESTS ARE PROHIBITED.
-The PFDs may not have any holes, rips, tears, broken/repaired buckles, or broken/repaired zippers.
-Patches may not be on the main body of the PFD (but they may be placed on pockets).
-A throwable flotation device (U.S. Coast Guard approved, Type IV, in serviceable condition) is required for each watercraft 16 feet in length and over.
+All PFDs must have a USCG approved label stating the PFD is designed for whitewater rafting, canoeing, sailing, paddling and/or kayaking.
+GENERAL BOATING OR SKI VESTS ARE PROHIBITED.
+The PFDs may not have any holes, rips, tears, broken buckles and/or broken zippers.
+A throwable cushion (U.S. Coast Guard approved, Type IV) is required for each watercraft 16 feet in length and over.